Emphasis Mine In Bible Verses

 2) This would happen within the next few hours.
 The prediction not only specifically says what Peter would do, but that it would happen that very night.

-Finally, without divine foreknowledge, Jesus could not possibly have known Peter would not draw from some deep inner courage and find the strength to say "Yes I was with the Christ".
-People are known to do some very unexpected and very brave things.
+Finally, without divine foreknowledge Jesus could not possibly have known Peter would not draw from some deep inner courage and find the strength to say "Yes I was with the Christ".
+People have been known to do some very unexpected and very brave things.

-It has been suggested that because God can and does influence the course of history, He was perfectly capable of causing Peter to follow Jesus into the courtyard, influencing both the servant girl's accusations and Peter's denial, and causing the rooster to crow at the appropriate time.
+It has been suggested that because God can and does influence the course of history, He caused the entire chain of events - Peter following Jesus into the courtyard, the servant girl's accusations, Peter's denial, and the rooster to crow at the appropriate time.

 Of course this is a possibility, but is it likely?
 What earthly purpose did it serve to orchestrate this entire episode that had no bearing on the major event, i.e. the trial and crucifixion of Jesus.
-It could not have been done to point out something to Peter himself, because if God foreordained the entire sequence of events, it made hash of Peter's free will and could not possibly have taught him something about his own character.
+It could not have been done to point out something to Peter himself because if God foreordained the entire sequence of events, it made hash of Peter's free will and could not possibly have taught him something about his own character which had been influenced by an outside force.

 "From now on I am telling you before it comes to pass, so that when it does occur, you may believe that I am He.
 (John 13:19 NASB) (See The Deity of Jesus Christ)